lebnxyz/lebmap/README.md

-# lebanon
+# lebanese
-Interactive dialectal-feature map for Lebanese Arabic.
+An interactive map charting dialectal features of Lebanese Arabic.
 Based on the results of [this survey](https://forms.gle/U4h1xtSJZ5nnv5Ku7) posted to /r/Lebanon on 8/13/19.

 This project is starting its second phase, as the survey data's all been normalized and